meta-llama/llama-recipes/demo_apps/llama-on-prem.md

 The Colab notebook to connect via LangChain with Llama 2 hosted as the vLLM and TGI API services is [here](https://colab.research.google.com/drive/1rYWLdgTGIU1yCHmRpAOB2D-84fPzmOJg?usp=sharing), also shown in the sections below.

+This tutorial assumes that you you have been granted access to the Meta Llama 2 on Hugging Face - you can open a Hugging Face Meta model page [here](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) to confirm that you see "Gated model You have been granted access to this model"; if you don't see the "granted access" message, simply follow the instructions under "Access Llama 2 on Hugging Face" in the page.

+You'll also need your Hugging Face access token which you can get at your Settings page [here](https://huggingface.co/settings/tokens).

 ## Setting up vLLM with Llama 2

 On a terminal, run the following commands: